JetBrains/kotlin-web-site/docs/topics/js/js-overview.md

 Visit [https://nacular.github.io/doodle/](https://nacular.github.io/doodle/) for documentation, tutorials, and examples.

-For updates and discussions about the framework, join [#doodle](https://kotlinlang.slack.com/messages/doodle) and [#javascript](https://kotlinlang.slack.com/archives/C0B8L3U69) channels in the [Kotlin Slack](https://surveys.jetbrains.com/s3/kotlin-slack-sign-up).
+For updates and discussions about the framework, join the [#doodle](https://kotlinlang.slack.com/messages/doodle) and [#javascript](https://kotlinlang.slack.com/archives/C0B8L3U69) channels in the [Kotlin Slack](https://surveys.jetbrains.com/s3/kotlin-slack-sign-up).

 ### Compose for Web

-_Compose for Web_, a part of Compose Multiplatform brings [Google's Jetpack Compose UI toolkit](https://developer.android.com/jetpack/compose) to your browser.
+_Compose for Web_, a part of Compose Multiplatform, brings [Google's Jetpack Compose UI toolkit](https://developer.android.com/jetpack/compose) to your browser.
 It allows you to build reactive web user interfaces using the concepts introduced by Jetpack Compose.
 It provides a DOM API to describe your website, as well as an experimental set of multiplatform layout primitives.
-Compose for Web also gives you the option to share parts of your UI code and logic across Android, desktop, and web.
+Compose for Web also gives you the option to share parts of your UI code and logic across Android, desktop, and the web.

 You can find more information about Compose Multiplatform on its [landing page](https://www.jetbrains.com/lp/compose-mpp/).

-Join the [#compose-web](https://kotlinlang.slack.com/archives/C01F2HV7868) channel on [Kotlin Slack](https://surveys.jetbrains.com/s3/kotlin-slack-sign-up) to discuss Compose for Web, or [#compose](https://kotlinlang.slack.com/archives/CJLTWPH7S) for general Compose Multiplatform discussions.
+Join the [#compose-web](https://kotlinlang.slack.com/archives/C01F2HV7868) channel on the [Kotlin Slack](https://surveys.jetbrains.com/s3/kotlin-slack-sign-up) to discuss Compose for Web, or [#compose](https://kotlinlang.slack.com/archives/CJLTWPH7S) for general Compose Multiplatform discussions.

 ## Kotlin/JS, Today and Tomorrow

-**Want to know more about Kotlin/JS?**

-In [this video](https://www.youtube.com/watch?v=fZUL8_kgHXg), Kotlin Developer Advocate Sebastian Aigner will explain the main Kotlin/JS benefits to you, share some tips and use cases, and also tell you about the plans and upcoming features for Kotlin/JS.
+In [this video](https://www.youtube.com/watch?v=fZUL8_kgHXg), Kotlin Developer Advocate Sebastian Aigner explains the main Kotlin/JS benefits, shares some tips and use cases, and talks about the plans and upcoming features for Kotlin/JS.

 <video width="560" height="315" href="fZUL8_kgHXg" title="Kotlin/JS, Today and Tomorrow"/>